 What to avoid with highly excitable dogs

-To keep highly excitable dogs in the blue zone, it is also best to keep them in their quiet area, away from all the primary sensory input created by home life in terms of loud music, people talking loudly or becoming more energetic.
+To keep highly excitable dogs in the blue zone, it is also best to keep them in their quiet area, away from all the primary sensory input created by home life, such as loud music, people talking loudly, or becoming more energetic.

 Over time, and by slightly altering how they deal with easily excitable dogs, the owner will see their ‘Mr Hide’ become ‘Dr Jackill’.
 If you want to improve your dog, contact a qualified dog trainer.